 The project isn’t completed, and I know I’m late, but I will post the final product once I find some twine, my clothespins, and a piece of wall long enough to hold the whole strand.

-Here is the card set, available in PDF format -> Printable for Bible Verses Advent Calendar from Scribd or from Google Docs.
+Here is the card set, available in PDF format -> Printable for Bible Verses Advent Calendar.
 Just download it, print it, cut it out, and you have a wonderful Christmas lesson!